 The giant glass “egg” Gardens by the Bay Flower Dome is packed with beautiful flowers and plants, divided into seven different gardens each with its theme.

 The flower display changes frequently to reflect the seasonal changes and festivals.
 When we visited, the beautiful and colorful “The Orchid Extravaganza” display was showing.
-Since orchid is my favorite flower, I absolute L-O-V-E-D it!
+Since orchid is my favorite flower, I absolutely L-O-V-E-D it!

 The Flower Dome in Singapore is the world´s largest glass greenhouse with a heigh of 38 meters and 1300 m².
 The air is kept cool (23-25 C) and dry (60-80% humidity) like the Mediterranean climate.
 These are the perfect growing conditions for exotic plants from for instance Australia, South America, and South Africa.

 The Flower Dome also houses the sophisticated restaurant Pollen, in the middle of an olive grove, serving modern European cuisine where some of its ingredients come from the Garden.
 The restaurant has a magnificent view of Marina Bay and the Singapore skyline.
 Pollen is currently temporarily closed for renovation.

 - Opening hours Flower Dome: 09:00 – 21:00 every day